 Saint-Jean River

-The Laurentian Plateau bordering the southwestern edge of Labrador gives rise to the Saint John River some 500 meters above sea level.
-Flowing 240 kilometers through the mountains, it ends in the Gulf of St. Lawrence near the small town of Rivière-Saint-Jean, 160 kilometers east of Sept-Îles, on the north shore of the St. Lawrence River.
-Salmon on the Saint-Jean can be fished by canoe or by wading along a 27-kilometer section.
-Each year, return numbers can reach up to 6,000 salmon, ranging from 10 to 25 pounds in weight.
+At the south-western edge of Labrador, the Laurentian plateau gives rise to the Saint-Jean River, at an altitude of some 500 metres.
+Flowing through mountainous territory for 240 kilometers, it empties into the Gulf of St. Lawrence at the small village of Rivière-Saint-Jean, 160 kilometers east of Sept-Îles, on the north shore of the St. Lawrence River.
+Salmon fishing can be done by canoe or by wading over 27 kilometers.
+Each season, runs can reach 6,000 salmon weighing from 4 to 10 kilos.

-The history of salmon sport fishing on the Saint Jean River dates back more than 150 years ago.
-In 1903, an American named James J. Hill acquired the riverbed and a small strip of land on the Saint-Jean, which Mr. Hill’s descendants still own today.
-Moreover, the upstream section of the river used to be exploited by other fellow Americans beginning in the 1960s.
-In 1986, the Quebec government entrusted this 23-kilometer section to the Haute-Saint-Jean Outfitter.
-Today, the Association de protection de la rivière Saint-Jean, a non-profit association made up of Rivière-Saint-Jean residents, manages the outfitter (with exclusive rights) and the sport fishing that takes place in the area.
+Sport fishing for the king of the waters in the Saint John River dates back more than 150 years.
+In 1903, an American, James J. Hill, purchased the riverbed and a small strip of land, which Mr. Hill's descendants still own.
+In addition, salmon fishing in the upstream section was exploited by other Americans from the 1960s onwards.
+In 1986, the Quebec government entrusted this 23-kilometre territory to the Pourvoirie de la Haute-Saint-Jean.
+The Association de protection de la rivière Saint-Jean, a non-profit organization made up of residents of Rivière-Saint-Jean, manages the outfitter (with exclusive rights) and the sport fishing that takes place there.

-The different fishing sectors and camps on the Saint-Jean River are accessible by boat.
-From the village of Rivière Saint-Jean, you can travel with a guide in a motorized canoe to one of the three lodges located further upstream from the mouth.
-Only the first 50 kilometers of the river are navigable.
-Here, salmon anglers will find about 55 pools spread out over 3 exclusive fishing sectors.
-This mighty river offers outstanding fishing opportunities for anglers, and a lot of salmon weighing more than 25 pounds have been caught in recent years.
-There’s also a public access sector on the river, between the first bridge and the mouth, where you can fish with a regular salmon fishing license throughout the season.
+Access to the various fishing areas and lodges on the Rivière St-Jean is by motorized canoe.
+From the village of Rivière-Saint-Jean, you travel by motorized canoe with a guide to one of the three lodges located upstream from the mouth of the river, which is navigable for the first 50 km.
+Salmon anglers will find some 55 pools in waters with sometimes powerful flows, spread across the 3 sectors with exclusive fishing rights.
+The river offers anglers exceptional fishing quality.
+In some sectors, several salmon weighing over 10 kilos have been recorded in recent years.
+The river also offers a public sector, between the bridge and the mouth, where you can fish with a salmon fishing permit in season.